sourabhdesai/notedrop_backend/README.md

 					    },…
 				    ]
 			    ),
-			    friends : (Array of String IDs for Users that this User is friends with) }
+			    ID : (String of Database ID for this User)
+		    }
 	    }